MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 In addition:

-- The full installation of the Azure Information Protection client requires a minimum version of Microsoft .NET Framework 4.6.2 and if this is missing, the installer tries to download and install this prerequisite.
+- The full installation of the Azure Information Protection client by default, requires a minimum version of Microsoft .NET Framework 4.6.2 and if this is missing, the installer tries to download and install this prerequisite.
 When this prerequisite is installed as part of the client installation, the computer must be restarted.
+Although not recommended, you can bypass this prerequisite with a custom installation parameter.

 - If the Azure Information Protection Viewer is installed separately, this requires a minimum version of Microsoft .NET Framework 4.5.2 and if this is missing, the installer does not download or install it.